CVH-Lernfabrik/serverless_plc/aws/greengrass/lambdas/README.md

 This will automatically built a package in the .zip format containing the source code, the AWS Greengrass Core SDK and all further specified dependencies.

-Annotation: The building process requires [Docker](https://www.docker.com/) to be installed on your local machine.

 Afterwards, upload the newly built package by executing

     terraform apply